MyBitFoundation/MyBit-Go.app/TESTING.md

 Activity on MyBit Go platform is designated in Portfolio section.
 Total Portfolio Value and particular Asset value is presented.

 #### Transaction list
-List of all investment transactions are arranged synchronously from the Ethereum Blockchain.
+List of all investment transactions are arranged into feed from the Ethereum Blockchain.
+These lists display all the transactions on the platform.
 Notice that Metamask requires time to retrieve the data form the blockchain.

 ## Continuous integration